 A student who wishes to audit a course will be required to pay full tuition and fees and must obtain approval from the instructor, department chair or dean prior to enrollment in the course.
-At that time, a mutual set of expectations will be determined.

 Registration for audit status may be completed only during late registration (the first week of the term) and must be the original enrollment in the class.
 Changes from credit to audit are not permitted.
 Students taking a course for credit are given priority in registration.

-Upon completion of the course, the instructor will assign an "H" grade if the agreed upon expectations are met.
+Upon completion of the course, the instructor will assign an "H" grade.